AdaCore/gnatcoll-core/docs/refcount.rst

 For task-safety issues, `Get` on a weak-reference returns a smart pointer.
-Therefore, this ensures that the object is never freed while that smart pointer object.
+Therefore, this ensures that the object is never freed while that smart pointer object lives.
 As a result, we recommend the following construct in your code::

      declare